2009 San Diego Chargers season

 The 2009 season was the San Diego Chargers' 40th in the National Football League (NFL) and their 50th since becoming founding members of the American Football League.
 The Chargers improved upon their regular season record of 8–8 in 2008 and won their division for the fourth straight year and fifth time in six seasons.
 They finished the regular season with a 13–3 record, the second best winning percentage in franchise history but were upset in the Divisional Playoffs by the New York Jets.
 It was also Norv Turner's best regular season record as head coach.
 Also, this was the end of an era as future Hall of Fame running back LaDainian Tomlinson joined the New York Jets following the season, ending his 9-year tenure as a Charger.
-As of 2021, this represents the most recent AFC West title for the Los Angeles/San Diego Chargers.
+As of 2024, this is the most recent division title for the Los Angeles/San Diego Chargers franchise.

-2009 NFL Draft
+2009 NFL draft

-Many have speculated as to who the Chargers are likely to target early in the 2009 NFL Draft.
+Many have speculated as to who the Chargers are likely to target early in the 2009 NFL draft.
 Commonly noted areas of need include the safety positions, the right side of the offensive line, and inside linebacker.
 The Chargers are also expected to be in the hunt for a running back to eventually replace Tomlinson, who despite past excellence has faced more frequent injuries and declining production as he ages.